Why is my dog drinking a lot of water? Vet shares 9 common reasons

 How much water should a dog drink a day?

 Every dog is different, and the amount of water they drink will also depend on the temperature where they live and whether they're fed wet or dry food.
-However, the answer to how much water should my dog drink in a day is an upper threshold of 100 milliliters per kilogram of bodyweight.
+However, the upper threshold of how much a dog should drink in a day is 100ml per kilogram of bodyweight.

 dog drinking water